kenwheeler/mcfly/README.md

 McFly has a **createStore** helper method that creates an instance of a Store.
 Store instances have been merged with EventEmitter and come with **emitChange**, **addChangeListener** and **removeChangeListener** methods built in.

 When a store is created, its methods parameter specified what public methods should be added to the Store object.
-Every store is automatically registered with the Dispatcher and the `dispatchID` is stored on the Store object itself, for use in `waitFor` methods.
+Every store is automatically registered with the Dispatcher and the `dispatcherID` is stored on the Store object itself, for use in `waitFor` methods.

 Creating a store with McFly looks like this: